How To Build A Schedule That Works, Even With Constant Interruptions

 This is more rigid and can be followed much easier by someone who has a 9-5 to go to because they have to be at work at a certain time.
 But if you don’t have to and you are starting your day at 6:30 one day and 7 the next your entire scheduling time is going to be off and you are going to feel extra frustrated with yourself and those around you.

-This is why I think it is far more emotionally healthy for stay-at-home wives and moms to work in routines and not schedules because you can start right back where you left off if something happens during the day that needs dealt with.
+This is why I think it is far more emotionally healthy for stay-at-home wives and moms to work in routines and not schedules because you can start right back where you left off if something happens during the day that needs to be dealt with.

 Find the Income Path That Actually Fits Your Life